US general: Ukraine will keep getting ‘significant'' support | Law-Order

 US general: Ukraine will keep getting ‘significant'' support

+Dozens of veterans — now all in their 90s, from the U.S., Britain, Canada and elsewhere — were taking part in poignant D-Day ceremonies Monday.

+On June 6, 1944, Allied troops landed on French beaches code-named Omaha, Utah, Juno, Sword and Gold, carried by 7,000 boats.
+On that single day, 4,414 Allied soldiers lost their lives, 2,501 of them Americans.
+More than 5,000 were wounded.
+On the German side, several thousand were killed or wounded.
+The massive invasion helped lead to Hitler's defeat and the end of World War II.

-“I think that the United States and the allied countries are providing a significant amount of support to Ukraine, and that will continue,” Milley said.
+Asked about whether Ukraine gets enough support, Milley noted “there's a very, very significant battle going on in the Donbas,” in reference to Ukraine's heavily contested eastern industrial region bordering Russia.
+“But Kyiv (the capital) was protected and successfully defended against.
+The Russians had to shift their forces to the south in the Donbas.
+And we'll see how this plays out.”
+“I think that the United States and the allied countries are providing a significant amount of support to Ukraine, and that will continue,” he said.
 He didn't elaborate.

-He accused Russia of an “open, unambiguous act of aggression.”
-Milley spoke in Normandy on the 78th anniversary of the D-Day invasion, which helped defeat Hitler and lead to the end of World War II.
+Milley also had strong words about Ukraine at the ceremony at the American Cemetery, attended by over 20 World War II veterans and several thousand spectators.

+“Kiev may be 2,000 kilometers away from here, they too, right now, today, are experiencing the same horrors as the French citizens experienced in World War II at the hands of the Nazi invader,” Milley said in his speech.
+“Let's not those only here be the last witnesses to a time when our Allies come together to defeat tyranny.”
+Milley's parents served during World War II and his uncle was in the Navy off Normandy's coast on D-Day as part of Operation Overlord.
+That generation of soldiers “fought and sacrificed for all of us...
+And I have a very, very special bond with them.
+And I'm very respectful of what they've done.
+And I think we all — all of us today — need to carry on the legacy that they fought and died for,” Milley said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)